 If you receive any paperwork from a lawyer or any court documents regarding the accident, immediately forward them to your insurance company so that they may respond and file a defense on your behalf.

-Your insurance company will hire lawyer to defend you.
+Your insurance company will hire a lawyer to defend you.
 You may also want to hire a car accident lawyer to pursue a counter-claim on your behalf if you have any damages or medical expenses.

 Can I sue for pain and suffering after a car accident?